swamhtetaung8/basic-test-benefi/README.md

 sudo /Applications/Docker.app/Contents/MacOS/Dockerd
 ```

-After starting the docker daemon, run the following command
+Always ensure that the Docker daemon is running before attempting to use Docker commands.
+After starting the docker daemon, run the following command.

 ```
 docker-compose up